-The past few years have brought employee wellbeing to the forefront of discussions around work.
+The last few years have made ’employee wellbeing’ a hot topic of conversation.
 Research shows 41% of people noticed a decline in mental health during the pandemic, and 48% of workplace absences were for mental health reasons.

-Before exploring how employers can promote workplace wellbeing, it’s helpful to clarify what we mean by employee wellbeing and why everyone should care about improving it.
+Before exploring how employers can promote workplace wellbeing, let’s clarify what we mean by employee wellbeing and why everyone should care about improving it.

 What is employee wellbeing?